-NOTE 6 - LAPTOP COMPUTERS
+NOTE 6.
+LAPTOP COMPUTERS

-On July 1, 2018, the Charter School entered into an agreement with the NWFSC for laptop computers for the students.
-Under the terms of the agreement, the laptops are for the exclusive use of the Charter School for three years; however, they remain property of NWFSC and are included in NWFSC's inventory.
-The Charter School was required to reimburse NWFSC for the full-value of the laptops at the time of purchase by NWFSC.
-During June 2018, laptops were purchased by NWFSC.
-The amount reimbursed by the Charter School was \$73,100, and was classified as a prepaid expense as of June 30, 2018.
-During 2019, the Charter School expensed \$24,367 related to the use of the laptops, and \$48,733 remained in the prepaid expense as of June 30, 2019.
+The Charter School has an agreement with the College for laptop computers for the students.
+Under the terms of the agreement, the laptops are for the exclusive use of the Charter School for three years; however, they remain property of the College and are included in the College's inventory.
+The Charter School is required to reimburse the College for the full-value of the laptops at the time of purchase by the College.
+During 2020, laptops were purchased by the college for the Charter School.
+The amount reimbursed by the Charter School was \$76,796.
+For the years ended June 30, 2020 and 2019, the Charter School expensed \$43,566 and \$24,367, related to the use of the laptops and \$81,963 and \$48,733, were recorded as prepaid expenses as of June 30, 2020 and 2019, respectively.
 The Charter School will amortize the remaining prepaid equally over the next two years.

-NOTE 7 - RISK MANAGEMENT PROGRAMS
+NOTE 7.
+RISK MANAGEMENT PROGRAMS

-NWFSC is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-NWFSC provided coverage for these risks primarily through the Consortium, which was created under authority of Section 1001.64(27), Florida Statutes, by the Boards of Trustees for Florida public colleges for joining a cooperative effort to develop, implement and participate in a coordinated statewide college risk management program.
+The College is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+The College provided coverage for these risks primarily through the Consortium, which was created under authority of Section 1001.64(27), Florida Statutes, by the Boards of Trustees for Florida public colleges for joining a cooperative effort to develop, implement and participate in a coordinated statewide college risk management program.
 The Consortium is self-sustaining through member assessments (premiums) and is reinsured through commercial companies for claims in excess of specified amounts.
 Insurance coverage obtained through the Consortium included health, life, fire and extended property, general and automobile liability, workers' compensation, and other liability coverage.
 Settled claims resulting from these risks have not exceeded coverage in any of the past three fiscal years.

-NOTE 8 - NET POSITION
+NOTE 8.
+NET POSITION

-Net position is restricted for the following purposes as of June 30:
+Net position is restricted by outside parties for the following educational programs as of June 30:

-2019 2018
+2020 2019

-A+ School Recognition \$ 67,653 55,422
+A+ School Recognition \$ 52,756 67,653

-Teacher Lead 1,263 1,263
+Teacher Lead 1,157 1,263

-\$ 68,916 56,685

-NOTE 9 - SUBSEQUENT EVENTS
+NOTE 9.
+SUBSEQUENT EVENTS

-The Charter School has evaluated all subsequent events through January 9, 2020, the date the financial statements were available to be issued.
+The Charter School has evaluated all subsequent events through November 24, 2020, the date the financial statements were available to be issued.